-No judgment here, be a beginner in writing or a successful one – to write inspirational stories, it isn’t a cup of tea.
+No judgment here, be a beginner in writing or a successful one – writing an inspiring story isn’t a cup of tea.

-In case you didn’t know, those motivational ebooks, stories, apps that you hear make a LOT of money.
-The self-help industry is literally worth billions of dollars today.
+In case you didn’t know, those motivational ebooks, stories, apps that you hear about.
+They make a LOT of money.
+The self-help industry is worth billions of dollars.
 Those who’ve made it to the top with these stories know exactly what they’re doing and conveying to the people.

 There’s a vast number of small things to speak of about writing stories such as length of the story, editing, crafting every word to serve a purpose, and so on.
 We’ll focus on those aspects later down the line.
-But if your inspirational piece is going to be a short story, here are some of my posts to help you out:
+Let’s focus on the 6 simple steps on how to write inspirational stories.

-Just like every other story out there, an inspirational story has a deeper specific objective/niche.
-Remember that when it comes to inspirational pieces and self-help, your audience isn’t just limited to dedicated book readers.
+Like every story, an inspirational one has a specific objective.
+Remember that when it comes to inspirational pieces and self-help, your audience isn’t limited to general readers.

-The self-help books that you see in fancy airport libraries are read by a large variety of people.
-Your book could reach out to successful businessmen, corporate workers, or literally any other person that finds your work worth a read.
-The point is, when it comes to the motivational stuff, your audience isn’t limited.
+Your audience isn’t limited: The self-help books in fancy airport libraries are read by a variety of people.
+These books reach out to businessmen, corporate workers, or any other person that finds your work worth it.
+So mind the wide range of audience when penning down your story.

-However, what you target for in your story narrows down to your set of interested readers.
-But before we jump into it, let’s see where do we intend to go with these stories.
+However, your story target narrows down to an interested set of readers.
+Before we jump into it, let’s see where do we intend to go with these stories.

 This is to make sure we’re all heading down the same niche.
 There’s one goal to all of the stories that inspire, to make people feel positive.
 Period.